 Covered employers will auto-enroll employees in the program and deduct 3% of employees’ pay, unless employees opt out or elect a different amount.
 Participating employers will have no fiduciary responsibility for the program.

 A board of state-appointed officials will administer the program.
 Enrollment of employees was originally scheduled to begin in 2021, but the board may delay the implementation for another 12 months.
-To date, the state does not appear to have taken any action — beyond allocating funds in the fiscal 2021 budget — to implement the program (e.g., no website exists and no officials have been appointed to the board).
+To date, the state does not appear to have taken any action — beyond allocating funds in the fiscal 2022 budget — to implement the program (e.g., no website exists).

 Enacted in February 2020, the New Mexico Work and Save Act (2020 Ch.
 7) creates both a state-run, payroll–deduction Roth IRA savings program and a retirement plan marketplace.
 Participation in the programs is voluntary for both employers and employees.